 To capture the complexity of “solidarity” and depict as many acts of solidarity as possible, a comprehensive understanding of solidarity is needed.
 Our working definition of “solidarity” therefore includes instances of medical solidarity, such as providing medical supplies and personnel and receiving covid-19 patients for treatment from other member states.
 Secondly, much of the response to the crisis has come in the form of financial and economic support to address the immediate impact on Europe’s economies and kickstart its economic recovery.
 We therefore include these under the term economic solidarity.
 Thirdly, political leaders’ references to European solidarity and declared commitments are categorised as declared solidarity.
 Finally, we include cross-border civil society initiatives and private donations to pan-European causes under the term people-level solidarity.

 We are aware that many other activities that Europeans have made happen amid the coronavirus crisis could also qualify for inclusion in the European Solidarity Tracker.
 The EU can rightly be proud, for example, of its collective effort to repatriate Europeans stranded abroad.
-We decided to exclude such instances for now.
+We decided to exclude such instances.
 The sheer volume of flights, many of which turned out to be commercial, would simply crowd out other, more tangible, acts of solidarity.

 What are the limitations of the European Solidarity Tracker?

-However, the European Solidarity Tracker is an evolving tool.
-As new events occur in the coming months, these activities will be added.
-Certain items might also receive revisions as new information becomes available.
 In July 2020, we expanded the European Solidarity Tracker to include a new section on Chinese donations of medical supplies to EU member states during the coronavirus crisis.

 How do I use the European Solidarity Tracker?